Ecommerce loyalty programs: How to keep customers coming back for more

 Think with Google reports more than half of U.S. consumers are comfortable sharing their information so long as they get value in return.
 People get value from this exchange if it:

-This is what many loyalty programs do.
+This is what the best ecommerce loyalty programs do.
 They encourage customers to share zero-party data in exchange for convenience, personalization, and other exclusive benefits.

 To put this into concrete terms, consider the Starbucks Rewards program and the value given to customers in exchange for data: